What is a blog?

 How does the blog differ from the LINK newsletter?

-LINK was produced quarterly, and was a static publication that did not allow readers to leave comments in direct response to any given article.
-The GLRPPR Blog will be updated frequently (at least a few times a week, and often daily).
-Readers will have the opportunity to leave comments on posts and to see what other readers have to say about those posts.
-Instead of submitting articles to an editor for inclusion in the newsletter, you might submit ideas or information for inclusion in blog posts, or articles that would be posted on your behalf.
+LINK was produced quarterly and was a static publication that did not allow readers to leave comments in direct response to any given article.
+The GLRPPR Blog is updated frequently.
+We encourage readers to leave comments on posts and to see what other readers have to say about those posts.
+Instead of submitting articles to an editor for inclusion in the newsletter, we encourage you to submit ideas or information for blog post or articles that will be posted on your behalf.

 How does the blog differ from a listserv?